HaydenGregory/Pelso/README.md

   - One week individual project for Digital Crafts
   - Set out to build a fun python based terminal rpg, and decided to add visuals with pygame.
-  - This project was a learning experience for learning class in python and how to work with external libriaries.
+  - This project was a learning experience for learning classes in python and how to work with external libraries.